mako314/EquipMe/README.md

-# 🛠️ EquipMe: Your Local Tool & Equipment Rental Hub
+<h1 align="center"> 🛠️ EquipMe: Your Local Tool & Equipment Rental Hub </h1>

-Welcome to EquipMe, where we connect neighbors and tools! 🌟 Our community-focused platform is all about making tool and equipment rental easy and accessible.
-Whether you're a handy homeowner, a creative DIYer, or a professional in need of specific equipment, EquipMe is your one-stop solution!
+<h2 align="center">Welcome to EquipMe, where we connect neighbors and tools! 🌟</h2>

+<p align="center"> Our community-focused platform is all about making tool and equipment rental easy and accessible.
+Whether you're a handy homeowner, a creative DIYer, or a professional in need of specific equipment, EquipMe is your one-stop solution! </p>

 What was your motivation?
 Why did you build this project?